linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 * key encrypted by security dongle
 * key on removable media

-For example, the [Pureboot](https://docs.puri.sm/PureBoot.html) model (based on heads) uses a public key to encrypt a LUKS decryption key and store it on /boot which is not encrypted.
+For example, one model encrypts a LUKS decryption key so that it may be stored on /boot which is not encrypted.
 This key is decrypted on boot using the user PIN and the security dongle.
-The public key is also used to sign the important files in /boot which are verified at each boot by heads.

 Your other partitions may be encrypted or not based on your preferences and this is outside of the scope of heads.